- February 2020

 The Yama Glass comes with a ceramic filter, which is very porous and can be reused at the bottom of the coffee bed.
 The filter is very fragile, so we’ve found paper filters to also do the trick if you need a back-up option.
 To avoid adding unwanted flavors from the paper filters, wet the paper filter before starting your batch.
 We also use a paper or cloth filter on the top of the coffee bed, which helps disperse the water evenly during the extraction process.

-The key to making a good batch of Kyoto coffee is a controlled and consistent flow rate without flooding.
+The key to making a good batch of Kyoto style coffee is a controlled and consistent flow rate without flooding.
 The water dispensing from the water beaker should be moving at the same rate as the water dripping from the coil into the bottom carafe.
 Adjust the flow rate every few hours as it gets slower due to water-pressure changes.
 Aim for 1 drop per 3 seconds.

 With proper setup and calibration of flow rate, 6–12 hours would be the total brew time, depending on the level of intensity.
 Quicker brew cycles will produce less intense coffee since the extraction time is shorter, while slower cycles will create a heavier body.------------------------------